aguaviva/myTensorflow/README.md

 Tensorflow in javascript, all written from first principles as an exercise to learn NN.

-All started with me one day writing a 2x2 NN and somehow I ended up writing a lib that generates the same results as tensorflow in the forward and in the backprop passes.
+All started with me one day writing [some basic NN code](https://github.com/aguaviva/ArtificialIntelligence)...
+Somehow I ended up writing a lib that generates the same results as tensorflow in the forward and in the backprop passes.

 ## Features